-We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated approximately 36% of our total revenues through Arrow in fiscal 2017, approximately 38% of our total revenues in fiscal 2016 and approximately 36% of our total revenues in fiscal 2015.
-We generated approximately 10% of our total revenues through Avnet in fiscal 2017.
-If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future business.
+We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. (Arrow), a subsidiary of Arrow Electronics, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+We generated approximately 36% of our total revenues through Arrow in fiscal 2018, approximately 36% of our total revenues in fiscal 2017 and approximately 38% of our total revenues in fiscal 2016.
+If Arrow was to discontinue or reduce the sales of our products or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then it could have a material adverse effect on our future business.

-Our services revenue was 54% of our total revenues for fiscal 2017, 57% for fiscal 2016 and 53% for fiscal 2015.
+Our services revenue was 55% of our total revenues for fiscal 2018, 55% for fiscal 2017 and 57% for fiscal 2016.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.

-Most of our customer support agreements are for a one year term.
+Most of our customer support agreements are for a one-year term.
 As the end of the annual period approaches, we pursue the renewal of the agreement with the customer.
 Historically, maintenance renewals have represented a significant portion of our total revenue.
 Because of this characteristic of our business, if our customers choose not to renew their maintenance and support agreements with us on beneficial terms, or at all, our business, operating results and financial condition could be harmed.

-The gross margin of our services revenue was 77% for fiscal 2017, and 76% for fiscal 2016 and 75% for fiscal 2015.
-Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was 99% for fiscal 2017, fiscal 2016 and fiscal 2015.
-An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.
+The gross margin of our services revenue was 77% for fiscal 2018, and 77% for fiscal 2017 and 76% for fiscal 2016.
+Overall, our services revenue has lower gross margins than our software and products revenue.
+The gross margin of our software and products revenue was 98% for fiscal 2018, and 99% for fiscal 2017 and fiscal 2016.
+An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margin percentage.
+Additionally, we expect sales of our integrated appliances will increase, resulting in a decline of software and products gross margin percentage.